J1149/j1149.github.io/developers/p2p/filter_add.md

 FilterAdd
 ===========

-*Added in protocol version 70001 as described by BIP37.*

 The `filteradd` message tells the receiving peer to add a single element to a previously-set bloom filter, such as a new public key.
 The element is sent directly to the receiving peer; the peer then uses the parameters set